Skip to content

 Side effects: Radiation maculopathy/retinopathy, cataract, neovascular glaucoma, optic neuropathy, scleral necrosis.
 Most occur within 5 years after treatment.

 Recurrence: 80% of local recurrences occur within 3 years.
-98% are detectable on color fundus photography.
+98% are detectable on fundus color photography.

-Visual prognosis: COMS 3-year data show that 43–49% of patients have visual acuity of 20/200 (equivalent to 0.1) or worse.
-Radiation retinopathy is the main cause 10).
+Visual prognosis: According to COMS 3-year data, 43–49% of patients have visual acuity of 20/200 (equivalent to 0.1) or worse.
+Radiation retinopathy is the main cause10).

 Advantages: Low radiation dose to surrounding normal tissues.

-The indications for external beam radiation therapy such as heavy particle therapy and CyberKnife are expanding.
+The indications for external beam radiation therapy, such as heavy particle therapy and CyberKnife, are expanding.
 While eye preservation is possible, visual function is often lost due to complications such as optic neuropathy and neovascular glaucoma.
 Although the number of facilities where it can be performed is limited, it is positioned as one of the treatment options.

-Section titled “Laser Therapy (Transpupillary Thermotherapy)”
+Section titled “Laser therapy (transpupillary thermotherapy)”

 Transpupillary thermotherapy (TTT) is indicated for small choroidal melanoma (thickness ≤3 mm).
-The main parameters are shown below 9).
+The main parameters are shown below9).

-ParameterSetting Value
+ParameterSetting value

 Wavelength810 nm (near-infrared)

-Power400–1,000 mW
+Output400–1,000 mW

-Spot Size3,000 μm
+Spot diameter3,000 μm

-Irradiation Time1–3 minutes per spot
+Irradiation time1–3 minutes per spot

 Depth3–4 mm

-• Median overall survival after metastasis: 10–13 months in meta-analyses, with 13% surviving beyond 3 years 13).
+• Median OS after metastasis: 10–13 months in meta-analysis, 13% survive >3 years13).

 For metastasis surveillance, liver MRI or ultrasound every 6 months is recommended for high-risk patients, and liver imaging every 12 months for low-risk patients 14).
 Non-ionizing radiation imaging (MRI, ultrasound) is recommended to avoid radiation exposure.
 For high-risk patients with monosomy 3, metastasis monitoring should be intensified.